PostHog/posthog/CONTRIBUTING.md

 ## Issues with paid features

 We prefer not to accept external contributions for paid features.
+If you don't see the feature on your local build, it's most probably paid.

 # Feature requests